 OSI and FEMA highly recommend that communities adopt regulations that exceed the minimum regulations.
 The minimum regulations do not account for the effects that floodplain development will have on future flood levels.

-OSI has compiled a list of communities around the state that enforces at least one regulation that exceeds the minimum NFIP regulations.
-The list also includes a link to the community's ordinance online, when available.
+OSI has compiled a list of communities around the state that enforce at least one regulation that exceeds the minimum NFIP regulations.
+You can also view this information using our interactive map.
 If your community is not listed and you would like to be added, please Contact Us.